London based Dario Mitidieri began his career working for the “Sunday Telegraph” and for “The Independent”.

 In the years that followed, Dario Mitidieri photographed many other significant events, including the Kobe Earthquake in Japan, Formula 1 driver Ayrton Senna’s last race, the conflict in Northern Ireland, the Iraq War, the Tsunami in Indonesia and was able to work on other long term projects such as Children in Wars and Charismatic Evangelism.

-His latest project, Lost Family Portraits, has received critical acclaim and used extensively both on printed and social media worldwide.
+His latest project, Lost Family Portraits, has received critical acclaim and has been seen online 780 millions times.

 2016, World Press Photo, People Category, Singles 3rd Price, The Netherland